 Elmer: I'd sell the souls of all humanity to the devil if I thought it'd get us a happy ending.

-Ryo Narushima from Shamo doesn't just live this trope he practicly is this trope.
-There is absolutly nothing he is not willing to do to win a fight and survive.
-This includes but is not: various acts of assaault, permanently maiming opponents, raping his rivals girl firend, murdering his own parrents with a knife, and belive it or not even biting off a mans penis.
-He is quite possibly the most ruthless fighter in any manga ever.
+Ryo Narushima from Shamo doesn't just live this trope, he practically is this trope.
+There is absolutely nothing he is not willing to do to win a fight and survive.
+This includes: various acts of sometimes completely unprovoked assault, maiming opponents, calling up a rival on the phone while raping his girlfriend, murdering his own parents with a knife, taking dangerous illegal steroids, and even biting off a man's penis.

 Hanma Yujiro from Baki the Grappler will go to any lengths to have a good fight.
 His worst action by far is the sheer hell he has put his son through just to have someone even potentially equal to him.
 He even states to his son Baki that if he fails to live up to his expectations, he will repeat the whole process with his son.

-Heero from Gundam Wing starts off like this in the very beginning of the series, but it fades as he begins to give a crap about human life.
+Heero Yuy from Gundam Wing starts off like this in the very beginning of the series, not caring if or how he dies, so long as he can complete his mission but it fades as he begins to give a crap about human life.